-The Lock 5 weir pool has been raised slowly during the past month and is now at 16.75 m AHD, which is the maximum water level for this weir pool raising event.
-This water level will be maintained until approximately 4 November 2015, when the water level will start to be lowered in small daily decrements to the top of the normal operating range (16.43 m AHD).
+The Lock 5 weir pool has been raised slowly during the past month to 16.75 m AHD, which is the maximum water level for this weir pool raising event.
+This water level was maintained until 4 November 2015, when the water level started to be lowered in small daily decrements to the top of the normal operating range (16.43 m AHD).
 The water level will be held at 16.43 m AHD for a short period before being lowered to the normal pool level (16.30 m AHD) in conjunction with Chowilla Creek operations in early to mid-December 2015.

-The Lock 2 weir pool has been raised slowly during the past month and is now at 6.60 m AHD, which is the maximum water level for this weir pool raising event.
-This water level will be maintained until approximately 4 November 2015, when the water level will start to be lowered in small daily decrements to the normal pool level (6.10 m AHD).
+The Lock 2 weir pool has been raised slowly during the past month to 6.60 m AHD, which is the maximum water level for this weir pool raising event.
+This water level was maintained until 4 November 2015, when the level started to be lowered in small daily decrements to the normal pool level (6.10 m AHD).

-The CEWH is providing approximately 6 GL towards weir pool raising events.
+The CEWH has provided approximately 6 GL towards weir pool raising events.